Meadowlarke/Bibliography/Bibliography.md

 50/51: Three domains, three conditions, and three levels of context. #Z: Products have relationships with three domains: design, embodiment, and production.
 Each of the three domains has a relationship with three conditions: environment, designer and manufacturer.
 Each domain is assosciated with a different level: user, observer, and owner.

+52: the act of making.

+-: Tolerances of manufacture.

+53: Consequential product sound model. #Z: The consequential product sound model maps how sound moves from source to reciever through three elements: source, transmission in product, and radiation.

+55: Intentional product sounds.

+56: The function of intentional product sounds.

+-: Discreeete and continuous feedback. #Z: In intensional product sounds, the distinction can be made between discreete and continuous feedback, for example microwave button presses (discreete) vs the backup-poximity sensor of a modern car.

+-: the four main classes of intentional sounds. #Z: There are four main classes of intentional sounds: earcons, auditory icons, sonification, and continuous sonic interaction.
+Earcons are _symbolic_ in the Perican sense of the word---they must be learned as there is no sematic link between the way that they sound and what they represent.
+Auditory icons sound like what they represent and are described in terms of their sources, for example the sound of airflow from a fan communicates what setting it is on.
+Sonification deals with continuous data communicated in sound, such as the altimiter in a sailplane.

+57: Experimental fifth type: continuous sconic interaction.

+-: Creating intentional product sounds: recording and parametric synthesis.

+58: the sound design process.

+59: Sound analysis. #Z: In the sound design process it is important to consider the facial expressions of test users exposed to the sounds.

+60: Mindmapping, bodily exporations and acting out as research methods for cenceptualizing designed sounds.

+61: "PSST!"
+Product Sound Sketching Tool.

+62: Disciplines used by product sound designers.

+67: Toothbrush sound analysis case-study.

 ##### Leistra-Jones, Karen.
 "Staging Authenticity: Joachim, Brahms and the Politics of _Werktreue_ Performance." _Journal of the American Musicological Society_ 66, no. 2 (2013):397-436.

 397: Amy Fay in Weimar, 1873 to study with Franz Listz.